Best Oil for Classic Cars: A Comprehensive Guide

 We recently used Lucas Oil 10679 Hot Rod -amp; Classic Car SAE 10W-30 Motor Oil on our classic car and were impressed with its performance.
 The high-quality paraffinic base oils and unique additive package containing high levels of zinc, molybdenum, and phosphorus provided excellent protection to our engine.
 The oil improved the film strength between the cylinder wall and piston rings, which reduced oil burning and ensured optimal performance.

-See also Best Raw Dog Food for Puppies: Top Picks for a Healthy Diet
+See also Best Bernese Mountain Dog Food: Top Picks for Optimal Nutrition

 Lucas Oil 10679 Hot Rod -amp; Classic Car SAE 10W-30 Motor Oil is compatible with methanol and all racing fuels, as well as synthetic and non-synthetic oils.
 It also prevents rust and corrosion, and works well in cold temperatures, allowing for easy starts even in chilly conditions.